-When you open a project in DataSpell, the default user interface looks as follows:
+When you open a workspace directory in DataSpell, the default user interface looks as follows:

 Depending on the set of plugins and configuration settings, your IDE may look and behave differently.